 Miami Dade College

 However, this did not stop Fernando from continuing to dream of becoming a Mechanical Engineer.
 While driving home from work after a 15-hour shift, Fernando drove past Miami Dade College, North Campus and suddenly felt a need to stop and inquire information regarding the possibility of pursuing a higher education.
-Shortly after his first visit to MDC, he registered in the English for Academic Purposes Program (EAP), (link to the Miami Dade Honors Bridge program on Promising Practices page) a program designed for students whose native language is not English and are interested in pursuing a higher education.
+Shortly after his first visit to MDC, he registered in the English for Academic Purposes Program (EAP), a program designed for students whose native language is not English and are interested in pursuing a higher education.
 Due to the flexible schedule the program offers, Fernando was able to register and start immediately.
 He tested into level 2, and was aware that in order to begin to register for courses in his major, he had to complete the EAP program.
 While enrolled in EAP, Fernando was very involved as a student leader in the International Language Club as well as actively involved in his community.
 He excelled academically, while continuing to work long shifts at work and being involved in extra-curricular activities.

 While at school he continued to work long shifts at the factory.
 In April 2011, Fernando graduated with a 3.89 grade point average and was accepted to many high-profile universities.
 He now attends University of Wisconsin-Madison with a full scholarship, and is majoring in mechanical engineering.